pharmaverse/ggsurvfit/cran-comments.md

 ❯ checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Daniel D. Sjoberg <danield.sjoberg@gmail.com>'

-  New submission

-0 errors ✔ | 0 warnings ✔ | 1 note ✖
+0 errors ✔ | 0 warnings ✔ | 0 note ✖

+## revdepcheck results

+We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 ## Comments

-The package was reviewed and accepted on Aug 24, but a LaTeX issue in the manual halted the publication.
-The issue has now been resolved.
 Thank you for your time.